-The American Museum of Ceramic Art (AMOCA) will host Color Counts – Gladding McBean, from September 9 to November 4, 2006.
-This exhibition is a nostalgic walk through 20th century commercially produced pottery, primarily dinnerware and artware popular during the 1930s through the 1950s.
-McBean & Company was founded in May of 1875 upon the discovery of an exceptional clay deposit near Lincoln, California.
-Charles Gladding and Peter McBean began their clay empire with the production of sewer pipes, then roofing tiles, and hollow clay building tiles.
+The American Museum of Ceramic Art (AMOCA) will host Color Counts: Gladding McBean, from September 9 to November 4, 2006.
+This exhibition is a nostalgic walk through 20th century commercially produced pottery, primarily dinnerware and artware popular from the 1930s through the 1950s.
+Gladding McBean was founded in May of 1875 upon the discovery of an exceptional clay deposit near Lincoln, California.
+Charles Gladding and Peter McBean began their clay empire with the production of sewer pipes, then roofing tiles and hollow clay building tiles.
 Today, the company is most remembered for their colorful ceramic artware, embossed hand painted dinnerware, and fine china.